sbnb-irb/chemical-checker/README.md

         wget http://gitlab.sbnb.org/project-specific-repositories/chemical_checker/raw/master/setup_chemicalchecker.sh

-5. Run the script (this script will require sudo access and it will request to type your password) with:
+5. Run the script (this script will require to type your password) with:

         sh setup_chemicalchecker.sh